FINANCIAL ANALYSIS : Return on capital employed and return on equity

 The leverage effect helps to identify the source of a good return on equity, which may come from either a healthy return on capital employed or merely from a company’s capital structure, i.e. the leverage effect.
 This is its only real point.

 In the long run, only a healthy return on capital employed will ensure a decent return on equity.
 As we shall see, the leverage effect does not create any value.
-Although it may boost return on equity, it leads to an increase in risk that is proportional to the additional profit.
+Although it may boost return on equity, it leads inevitably to an increase in the risk of equity.